saikiransripada/saikiransripada.github.io/_posts/2019-06-29-prevent-cname-file-in-jekyll-site-directory-from-being-deleted-during-the-build-process.md

 ---
 layout:     post
 title:      Prevent CNAME file in Jekyll _site directory from being deleted during the build process
 date:       2019-06-29
 categories: jekyll
 ---

-If you are using Jekyll, the `_site` folder gets deleted and rebuilt after every change or Jekyll build execution.
-If you are using a custom domain, you may have to copy the CNAME file after a Jekyll build.
+In Jekyll, the `_site` folder gets deleted and rebuilt after every change or build execution.
+If you have a custom domain, you may have to copy the CNAME file after every Jekyll build.

-You can use `keep_files` option in your `_config.yml` to prevent CNAME file in the `_site` directory from being deleted during the build process.
+You can use `keep_files` option in `_config.yml` to prevent CNAME file in the `_site` directory from being deleted during the build process.

 {% highlight yaml %}
 keep_files: ['CNAME']
-{% highlight yaml %}
+{% endhighlight %}

 If you are using Travis CI, you can copy the CNAME file to the `_site` directory after the build process.
 Here's a sample `.travis.yml` configuration that you can use:
 {% highlight yaml %}
 language: ruby
 cache: bundler